This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 And since children are able to participate in water activities at a very young age, even the littlest member of the family can be included!

-Along the way, we’ve come up with a list of beach essentials for toddlers and babies and a few tricks for beach-day success!
+Over the years we’ve had a lot of beach vacations with our young kids.
+Along the way, we’ve come up with a list of beach essentials for toddlers and babies and a few tricks for beach-day success.
+Read on for everything you need to know before hitting the beach with your little one!

 Beach Essentials for Toddlers and Babies